 Federal financial aid funds are awarded to a student under the assumption that the student will attend an institution for the entire period for which the assistance is awarded.
 When a student withdraws, the student may no longer be eligible for the full amount of funds that the student was originally scheduled to receive.
-If a recipient of funds from a Federal financial aid grant or loan withdraws from the institution after beginning attendance, the amount of grant or loan assistance earned by the student must be determined by the Office of Financial Aid prior to the issuance of any refund since funds may need to be returned to the appropriate lending program.
+If a recipient of funds from institutional, federal, or state financial aid grant or loan withdraws from the institution after beginning attendance, the amount of grant or loan assistance earned by the student must be determined by the Office of Financial Aid prior to the issuance of any refund since funds may need to be returned to the appropriate lending program.
 Approved refunds remaining after Federal financial aid is addressed will be remitted by electronic or paper check to the student.

 Optional tuition refund insurance may be purchased through the Tuition Refund Plan administered by A. W. G. Dewar, Inc. (https://www.collegerefund.com/apps/details1.asp?ID=1266&DIV=1).
 The policy is a contract between the student and Dewar with premiums paid directly to A. W. G. Dewar, Inc.

 Board refunds are pro-rated for the number of unused weeks remaining based on the student’s departure date as established by the Residence Life office.
 Any partial use of a week will not be refunded.
 Non-mandatory Pard dollars will be refunded to a withdrawn student to the extent the dollars have not been used.